New York City White Collar Federal Criminal Defense

 Nick has prevailed in arguments before all major federal agencies including the Department of Defense, the Department of Justice, the Department of Health and Human Services, the U.S. Secret Service, the FBI, the IRS, the DEA, the Office of Inspector General, as well as appeared at U.S. Attorney’s Offices and in federal courts across the entire United States.

 Featured for his federal practice by media stations in all 50 states, Nick offers executives, entrepreneurs, CEOs, accountants, lawyers, physicians, dentists, and business owners a unique experience and performance track record in government investigations.
 The difference between Nick and other lawyers already becomes apparent when you call Nick.
 Instead of sending you to secretaries or paralegals, Nick answers all calls personally, including on weekends.
 What are you waiting for?
-Call 866-Hire-Nick and get answers to your most pressing questions.
+Call 214-692-2171 and get answers to your most pressing questions.

 The Nick Oberheiden White-Collar Defense Difference